jordansbenjamin/Portfolio_T1A2/README.md

 - The background element itself is animated, it's animated to add a subtle static noise that adds texture to the website and huge component in design choice.

+#### Cards
+- Cards that presents projects and blog posts are animated to increase user engagement when hovering and interacting with each individual card element.
+- One card lifts up, while the other presses in to give a different effect when interacting.
+- Each card element also have a text overlay with a subtle colour overlay to make the text stand out further when hovering.
 #### Buttons

 - Buttons are animated to increase interactive functionality to engage the visitor of the site, it's subtle but used throughout the website enough that it's character and is apart of the design.